 The proposed restoration projects are expected to increase tidal exchange at the project sites.
 The long-term impacts to the wood stork are likely to be beneficial in that there will be an enhancement to foraging habitat as previously dried or stagnant tidal creeks or pools will be reopened and may hold additional prey.
 During the construction period, there may be short-term, minor impacts to wood storks in the form of disturbance due to an increased human presence, increases in noise levels, and heavy machinery traffic.
 Wood stork foraging may also be temporarily limited in the vicinity of the restoration sites.
-Prior to implementing any restoration actions, the Trustees will consult with the USFWS' Georgia Ecological Services Office for potential impacts to the wood stork under Section 7 of the Endangered Species Act and will implement any recommended wood stork protection conditions.
+The Trustees have consulted with the USFWS' Georgia Ecological Services Office (GESO) for potential impacts to the wood stork under Section 7 of the Endangered Species Act and made a determination that the proposed restoration alternative may affect, but is not likely to adversely affect the wood stork.
+The GESO concurred with this determination.
+Documentation of this consultation is provided in Appendix D..